 The Company and the 2028 Senior Notes have non-investment grade ratings, and any rating assigned could be lowered or withdrawn entirely by a rating agency if, in that rating agency's judgment, future circumstances relating to the basis of the rating, such as adverse changes, so warrant.
-The Company's credit rating outlook was updated to positive from negative by S&P on May 31, 2023, though its senior unsecured notes were downgraded from CCC+ to CCC at the same time.
-Moody's updated the company's outlook from negative to stable on June 6, 2023 and downgraded the Company's senior unsecured notes from Caa1 to Caa2 at the same time.
-Fitch affirmed the Company's ratings on July 11, 2023.
-See "Item V Ratings".
+On November 26, 2024, S&P assigned the Company a credit rating of B, a rating of B with respect to its senior notes and updated its outlook from positive to stable.
+On January 13, 2025, Moody's assigned the Company a credit rating of B2 and a rating of Caa1 with respect to the Company's senior notes with its outlook remaining stable.
+On July 2, 2024, Fitch assigned the Company a B- credit rating as well as a B- in respect of the Company's senior notes.
+Fitch upgraded its outlook from stable to positive.
+For further information on "Ratings" please refer to "Item V Ratings".